Knute Buehler, MD

 Undergraduate Education: Oregon State University, Corvallis

 Dr. Knute Buehler is a proven innovator and problem solver.
 He is the author of more than a dozen published scientific research papers and is considered one of the premier surgeon developers in the world of computer assisted knee replacement.
-He travels frequently teaching these techniques to surgeons both domestically and internationally, especially China and India.
-Dr. Buehler is a leading consultant for Stryker Corporation, a Fortune 500 company, designing artificial joints, developing software and assisting with business development.
+He has frequently taught these techniques to surgeons both domestically and internationally, especially China and India.
+Dr. Buehler has been a leading consultant for Stryker Corporation, a Fortune 500 company, designing artificial joints, developing software, and assisting with business development.
 He has U.S. and European patents for inventions that have worldwide sales and distribution.
+He continues to do medical consultant work at The Center, seeing former and new patients, as well as giving second opinions.

 - Molli, K. Anderson, K. Buehler, D. Markel, Computer Assisted Navigation Software Advancements Improve the Accuracy of TKA, Journal of Arthroplasty, 2011 Apr; 26(3):432-8.